On the o-minimal Hilbert's fifth problem

 As above, uniqueness follows from \cite[Lemma 2.8]{eep}. \\

-We end by observing that all the main results from \cite{eep} about locally definable coverings maps and o-minimal fundamental groups in o-minimal expansions of ordered groups also hold for locally definable coverings maps between locally definable $\bJ$-bounded manifolds and o-minimal $\bJ$-fundamental groups.
+We end by observing that all the main results from \cite{eep} about locally definable coverings maps and o-minimal fundamental groups in o-minimal expansions of ordered groups also hold for locally definable coverings maps between locally definable manifolds with definable $\bJ$-charts and o-minimal $\bJ$-fundamental groups.

-\begin{nrmk} {\em Let ${\bf P}$ be at the full subcategory of locally definable spaces in ${\mathbb M}$ whose objects are the locally definable $\bJ$-bounded manifolds.
+\begin{nrmk} {\em Let ${\bf P}$ be the full subcategory of locally definable spaces in ${\mathbb M}$ whose objects are the locally definable manifolds with definable $\bJ$-charts.
 Then in the category ${\bf P}$ the following hold:

 \begin{itemize} \item[(P1)] \begin{itemize} \item[(a)] every object of ${\bf P}$ which is definably connected is uniformly definably $\bJ$-path connected; \item[(b)] given a locally definable covering map $p_X:X\to S$ in ${\bf P}$ then: (i) every definable $\bJ$-path $\gamma $ in $S$ has a unique lifting $\tilde{\gamma }$ which is a definable $\bJ$-path in $X$ with a given base point; (ii) every definable $\bJ$-homotopy $F$ between definable $\bJ$-paths $\gamma $ and $\sigma $ in $S$ has a unique lifting $\tilde{F}$ which is a definable $\bJ$-homotopy between the definable $\bJ$-paths $\tilde{\gamma }$ and $\tilde{\sigma }$ in $X$. \end{itemize} \item[(P2)] Every object of ${\bf P}$ has admissible covers by definably $\bJ$-simply connected, open definable subsets refining any admissible cover by open definable subsets. \end{itemize}